 If you are unable to find people who buy Magic cards near you at online marketplaces, you can use websites that specialize in buying and selling Magic cards.

-A few of these sites allow you to post magic card-selling ads where interested buyers can purchase them, and a few of these websites buy magic cards themselves.
+A few of these sites allow you to post magic card-selling listings where interested buyers can purchase them, and a few of these websites buy magic cards themselves.

 7. TCG Player

-TCG Player is one of the highest-paying websites to sell magic cards online.
+TCG Player is one of the highest-paying and best websites to sell magic cards online.

 You can sell your collectibles like Magic cards, Sports cards, or Pokemon cards here to millions of people.